-In addition, does your child keep complaining that his/her heels are coming out of the shoe?
-Do you feel like no matter what shoe style you buy for your child, there seems to be a gap around the heels?
+Have you ever noticed your kids’ feet slipping out of their shoes when they are walking or running?
+Are your children complaining that their heels keeping coming out of their shoes?
+Do you feel like no matter what shoe style you buy for your child there seems to be a gap around the heel area?

 Heel slippage is the worst!

 These are the 3 most common reasons of why your child’s heels might keep slipping out of the shoes.

 - The first one is that the shoes that you got for your child might be too wide around the heel area.

 - The second one is that your child might have narrow heels